Pavan2313/My_Portfolio/README.md

 # My_Portfolio

-This is My Portfolio wihich Indicates My Education, Projects, About Myself.
+This is my portfolio which indicates my Education, Projects and About myself.